Dollar Signs (band)

-Dollar Signs is a punk rock band from Charlotte, North Carolina, United States.
-The band has released five full-length records as well as several EPs.
+Dollar Signs was a punk rock band from Charlotte, North Carolina, United States.
+The band released five full-length records as well as several EPs.

 History

 Dollar Signs started as an acoustic project of Erik Button and Luke Gunn.
 After performing for several years in the North Carolina region, the band was joined by Dylan Wachman and Arion Chamberlain.
 Dylan Wachman and Erik Button would go on to create the local record label Scaredy Cat Records, which is where the band released much of their early material.
 In 2015, the band released their album "Yikes".

 After the release of "Yikes", the band changed course and started changing direction into pop punk.
 The release of "Life is Ruff" saw the band pressing their own vinyl via their imprint Possum Heart Records.
 It was also the first time the band was pressed to vinyl.
 Additionally, this was the start of the band's touring history, where they embarked on their first major United States tour, which covered the east coast and the midwest.

 In 2018, Dollar Signs signed to A-F Records, which saw the release of This Will Haunt Me.
 The record was introduced to the world by Dan Ozzi via Noisey.
 The lead single "Waste My Life Away" featured puppets that looked like the band members having a night in Las Vegas.

-Dollar Signs surprise released their EP "I Need Some Space" on Acrobat Unstable Records in early 2019.
+Dollar Signs surprise-released their EP "I Need Some Space" on Acrobat Unstable Records in early 2019.
 The band took the opportunity to breathe new life into older songs by re-recording them with their new lineup.

 In December 2020, Dollar Signs released the song "Negative Blood" alongside their signing with Pure Noise Records.
 In January 2021, they announced their debut record for the label, Hearts Of Gold, with a music video for the track "Bad News".

 In January 2025, the band announced on Instagram that they would be ending the band at the end of 2025.